Splash Brothers: Golden State Warriors

-During the 2021–22, Thompson returned to play in 32 regular season games, and Curry became the NBA career leader in 3-pointers.
+During the 2021–22 season, Thompson returned to play in 32 regular season games, and Curry became the NBA career leader in 3-pointers.
 Fellow guard Jordan Poole emerged as a starter for the team and his success in three-point shooting led some media writers to call him the "Third Splash Brother".
 His three-point shooting attracted much attention, with teammates comparing Poole to Curry; Thompson called Poole a "baby Steph Curry", while Green stated Poole was doing "his best impression" of Curry.
 Golden State advanced to the 2022 finals, returning to the series after their fifth-straight appearance in 2019.
-They defeated the Boston Celtics in six games, with Curry winning Finals MVP.
+They defeated the Boston Celtics in six games, with Curry winning Finals MVP unanimously.

 Nickname

 The Splash Brothers nickname refers to the duo's ability to "splash" the net with the ball, particularly on three-point shots, and is a play on an older nickname for another pair of San Francisco Bay Area teammates, baseball players Jose Canseco and Mark McGwire, who were known as the Bash Brothers when they played for the Oakland Athletics.
 The term began in 2012 in a tweet from Brian Witt, a writer for the Warriors website.
 On December 21 against the Charlotte Bobcats, Curry and Thompson had combined for 25 points and seven 3-pointers by halftime, when Witt posted an update of their performance on the team's Twitter account with a #SplashBrothers hashtag; Golden State would win the game 115–100.
 The Warriors liked the nickname, and encouraged Witt to continue tweeting it.